How Are Marital Assets Distributed in a Montgomery County Divorce?

 - Draw up a fair settlement agreement

 If you have questions regarding any legal matter of divorce, please don't hesitate to call a Montgomery County divorce lawyer at the Law Offices of Sheryl R. Rentz, P.C. at (866) 290-9292.
 We provide free, comprehensive consultations.

 What Are Marital Assets?

 Generally, marital assets include everything that either you or your spouse earned or acquired during your marriage unless you agreed otherwise through a prenuptial or postnuptial agreement.
 They can encompass a wide variety of items, including: homes, bank accounts, and other material goods like clothing, furniture, vehicles, and jewelry, as well as any other real estate.
 Additionally, businesses, partnerships, and companies may have value, but Pennsylvania diminishes the value by a percentage based on good will.

 During the Pennsylvania divorce process, dividing up a couple's marital assets can be complicated, regardless of whether the separation was cordial or not.
 Each state in the United States has their own specific laws about how marital assets should be divided.
 Unlike some states, Pennsylvania is not a 50/50 state.
-Instead, it is an "equitable distribution" state.
-This means if the parties are unable to reach a settlement, the court will decide what a fair division of the marital assets is.
+Instead, it is an "equitable distribution" state, which means that if the parties are unable to reach a settlement, the court will decide what a fair division of the marital assets is.
 In the U.S., 41 states are equitable distribution states.

 What Factors Determine the Distribution of Marital Assets in Pennsylvania?